l-maldonado/Methodology-for-a-Suicide-Prevention-Study/Suicide Prevention Project Strategy.md

-    To accomplish the stated objectives, you can structure the project into several phases or tasks.
+    To accomplish the stated objectives, we can structure the project into several phases or tasks.
 Below is a structured project plan:

-**Project Title:** Modern Approaches to Big Data Management and Neural Network Selection
+**Project Title:** Modern Approache to planning a research project based on the need of processing and managing Big Data, and using Neural Networks for the analysis and scientific research of a clinical issue.

 **Project Duration:** [Specify the timeframe]